lewagon/dotfiles/02-OOP/02-OO-Advanced/Optional-02-Gosu-Game/README.md

 ## Tutorial

-Just follow the gosu [tutorial](https://github.com/jlnr/gosu/wiki/Ruby-Tutorial#down-to-business) and copy/paste the code in the `game.rb` file.
+Just follow the gosu [tutorial](https://github.com/gosu/gosu/wiki/Ruby-Tutorial) and copy/paste the code in the `game.rb` file.
 At any point in the tutorial, you can test your code running:

 ```
 $ ruby lib/game.rb
 ```

-In the end, you should get the full tutorial code as on [the official repo](https://github.com/jlnr/gosu/blob/master/examples/Tutorial.rb), but don't cheat, don't copy paste the whole thing, try to understand how a Gosu game is built.
-In the tutorial, sometimes there needs to be printed some images, you can take your own or re-use [these ones](https://github.com/jlnr/gosu/tree/master/examples/media).
+In the tutorial, sometimes there needs to be printed some images, you can take your own or re-use [these ones](https://github.com/gosu/gosu/tree/master/examples/media).

 ## Going further